-I recommend using extreme caution with this, so don’t light the paper directly with a lighter as the whiskey will flare up extremely quickly.
-Instead, carefully drop a lit match in or crunched up newspaper.
+I recommend using extreme caution with this (source), so don’t light the paper directly with a lighter as the whiskey will flare up extremely quickly.
+Instead, carefully drop a lit match in or scrunched up newspaper.

 I feel like egg crates come in handy for so many situations, so it’s almost no surprise to see them on this list too.